ABSTRACT SUBMISSIONS NOW CLOSED

 The National Foundation for Infectious Diseases (NFID) invites abstract submissions of original research for presentation at the virtual 2021 Annual Conference on Vaccinology Research (ACVR).
 Abstracts are peer-reviewed for quality of research, educational and scientific content, and overall impact.
-Accepted abstracts will be scheduled as oral or poster presentations at the conference scheduled for April 26-27, 2021.
+Accepted abstracts will be scheduled as poster presentations at the conference scheduled for April 26-27, 2021.

 Questions?
 Email: firstname.lastname@example.org